-The disease affects patients’ quality of life, making social interaction more difficult and worsening patients’ financial condition — due to the medical expenses associated with it.
+The disease affects patients’ quality of life, making social interaction more difficult and worsening their financial condition, due to the medical expenses associated with the disease.

-Population studies on the incidence of Parkinson’s are important to scientists’ understanding of the disease’s history, how it progresses, and the risk factors associated with it.
+Population studies on the incidence of Parkinson’s are important to scientists’ understanding of the history of the disease, its progression, and the risk factors associated with it.
 Information about the incidence in different age groups and genders can help healthcare experts design strategies to meet patients’ needs.

 Parkinson’s statistics in selected countries

 Every year, about 60,000 Americans are diagnosed with Parkinson’s.
-This, of course, does not reflect the thousands of cases that go undetected.
+This does not reflect the thousands of cases that go undetected.

-The combined direct and indirect costs of Parkinson’s in the United States, including treatment, disability and similar payments, plus lost income from an inability to work, are estimated at $25 billion per year.
+The combined direct and indirect costs of Parkinson’s in the U.S. including treatment, disability, and similar costs, plus lost income from an inability to work, are estimated at $25 billion per year.

 The average cost of Parkinson’s medication is $2,500 per year.
 Parkinson’s-related surgery can cost up to $100,000 per patient.

-In Canada, men are more likely to have the disease than women.
-The figures are 0.3 of a percent for men versus 0.2 of a percent for women in private households, and 6.6 percent of men versus 4 percent of women in care facilities.
+Overall, men are more likely to have the disease than women.
+The figures are 0.3% of men compared to 0.2% of women in private households, and 6.6% of men vs. 4% of women in care facilities.

-About 56 percent of patients receive formal or informal assistance due to their condition.
-Of those who receive it, 84 percent rely on family, friends or neighbors, while 56 percent obtain other assistance.
+About 56% of patients receive formal or informal assistance due to their condition.
+Of these, 84% rely on family, friends, or neighbors, while 56% obtain other assistance.

-The prevalence of Parkinson’s in the United Kingdom is one in 500 people, with about a total of about 127,000 people having the disease.
+The prevalence of Parkinson’s in the U.K. is about one in 500 people, with a total of about 127,000 people living with the disease.

-Every hour, someone is diagnosed with Parkinson’s in Britain, experts say.
-Most are 50 or older.
+Someone is diagnosed with Parkinson’s every hour in the U.K. Most are 50 or older.